 Non-Square Matrices: Unlike PCA, which operates on square covariance matrices, SVD can be applied to rectangular matrices, making it more flexible for analyzing datasets where the number of variables does not match the number of samples.

-Applications in Biology:
+Applications in Biology:llkjkk;lj

 In biological data analysis, both PCA and SVD help to reduce the dimensionality of complex datasets like gene expression matrices or metabolic profiles.
 This makes it easier to identify underlying patterns and relationships among genes or experimental conditions.